 Data management planning helps you identify issues and strategies early in your research project and can save you valuable time and resources later.

-A data management plan (DMP) is a document that describes what data will be collected, what policies apply to the data, who will own and have access to the data, what data management practices will be used, what facilities and equipment will be required and who will be responsible for each of these activities.
+A data management plan (DMP) is a document that describes what data will be created, what policies apply to the data, who will own and have access to the data, what data management practices will be used, what facilities and equipment will be required and who will be responsible for each of these activities (Source: ANDS Guide: Data management plans, retrieved from http://www.ands.org.au/guides/data-management-plans)

 DMPs should be living documents that are added to and refined as you move through your project.